 Inflammatory bowel disease (IBD) is a term that describes a group of disorders in which the intestines become irritated and inflamed.
-It is used to describe disorders that involve chronic inflammation of your digestive tract.
-It results from the immune systems being triggered to cause inflammation of the bowel.
+We use it to describe disorders that involve chronic inflammation of your digestive tract.
+It occurs when the immune system is triggered and causes inflammation of the bowel.

 Ulcerative colitis: The affected bowel is limited to the colon or large intestine.

 Crohn’s disease: Any part of the gastrointestinal tract from the mouth to the anus can be affected.
 Commonly, it affects the last part of the small intestine or the colon and can also affect both.

-Our best in class doctors at Manhattan Gastroenterology specializes in the management of Inflammatory Bowel Disease (IBD) and the management of Crohn’s Disease and Ulcerative Colitis.
-If you have symptoms that could be consistent with Crohn’s disease or have already been diagnosed, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a more serious or urgent condition.
+Our best-in-class doctors at Manhattan Gastroenterology specialize in managing Inflammatory Bowel Disease (IBD), Crohn’s Disease, and Ulcerative Colitis.
+If you have symptoms consistent with Crohn’s disease or an established diagnosis, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a more severe or urgent condition.

 ★ ★ ★ ★ ★The entire staff was welcoming and made the visit quick and seamless.
 The office is clean, and the staff even make a point in offering coffee or water while you wait.
 The anal warts doctor was very friendly and to the point.
 Highly recommend choosing this office.